kent-rasmussen/azt/ROADMAP.md

 #Roadmap
+check out objects with .text attrs, vs returning text.

 form values don't seem to keep in step with the consonant and vowel transcriptions.
 Change one, then return to it, and the forms are not found.
 - make searchability work in real time, or else force refreshes.

 Verification nodes don't seem to be updated with change in sort group name.
 Is this a threading problem? this might be fixed. rethink framed data process; only get what's needed.
 Maybe don't save in dict.